-In the last few months we have been studying about the Millennium and what it will be like.
-The Bible paints a glorious picture of a planet with all evil doers banished; Satan and his cohorts are locked away; and peace and prosperity have enveloped the whole earth.
+The Millennium and what it will be like.
+The Bible paints a glorious picture of a planet with all evil doers banished; Satan and his cohorts are locked away and peace and prosperity have enveloped the whole earth.
 Those called of God to be a part of the future restoration team (those who remain faithful to God until death and therefore qualify to be resurrected to eternal life) have a fabulous future ahead of them.

-Most of our leaders and politicians are corrupt and even lawless; we are losing our religious liberties that we have had for over 200 years here in America; our food supply is tainted with pesticides and GMO’s; horrible acts of terrorism and mass shootings are happening on a near-weekly basis; racial tensions are increasing; the LGBA agenda is being pushed into the very fabric of our society against our will; we hear of ISIS atrocities in Europe and the Middle East; the coming election is a mess, our country is a mess, and the world is a mess.
+All of our leaders and politicians are corrupt and even lawless; we are losing our religious liberties that we have had for over 200 years here in America; our food supply is tainted with pesticides and GMO’s; horrible acts of terrorism and mass shootings are happening on a near-weekly basis; racial tensions are increasing; the LGBT agenda is being pushed into the very fabric of our society against our will; we hear of ISIS atrocities in Europe and the Middle East; our government is in a mess, our country is a mess, and the world is a mess.

 We can look out at the madness that is going on and it can be very depressing!
 But as God’s called-out who believe all God’s promises, we must never let depression and discouragement take hold of our hearts when we see the bad things that are happening in the world.